ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

     info(INTEREST, "<LEVEL>")

-where level is HIGH, MEDIUM, LOW.
+where the level is HIGH, MEDIUM, LOW.

 For records that are of no "interest" do not add an interest info field.
-For example: intermediate CALC records, SIM records etc.
+For example, intermediate CALC records, SIM records etc.

-Any calc record which are interesting need `field(ASG, "READONLY")` adding some they can not be set by accident.
+Any calc record which is interesting needs `field(ASG, "READONLY")` added so it cannot be set by accident.

 ## 2. Archive PVs